Trump and Putin find chemistry, draw criticism in first meeting

 "I think it was Russia but I think it was probably other people and/or countries, and I see nothing wrong with that statement.
 Nobody really knows.
 Nobody really knows for sure,” Trump said on a visit to Poland.

-(Additional reporting by Doina Chiacu and Arshad Mohammed in Washington and Andrea Shalal and Denis Dyomkin in Hamburg; Writing by Jeff Mason and Noah Barkin; Editing by James Dalgleish)
+Additional reporting by Doina Chiacu and Arshad Mohammed in Washington and Andrea Shalal and Denis Dyomkin in Hamburg; Writing by Jeff Mason and Noah Barkin; Editing by James Dalgleish